 Vitamin C: Population studies comparing people with higher and lower levels of vitamin C in their diets, and especially levels circulating in their blood, link higher amounts with lower overall risk of cancer.
 This effect is larger when comparing people with very low levels to moderately increased levels than comparing people with moderate and much higher levels.
 Higher levels of vitamin C from foods are linked with lower risk of lung cancer among people who smoke tobacco, although not in those who used to smoke or who have never smoked.
+People with more vitamin C in their diet are also less likely to develop colon cancer.
 That’s even after adjusting for other risk factors for colon cancer, such as alcohol, red meat and tobacco.
 Evidence for both lung and colon cancer is rated as Limited Suggestive in the AICR/WCRF Third Expert Report, and more research is needed.

 Ellagitannins and urolithins: Bacteria in the colon convert ellagitannins from blueberries and other berries to ellagic acid and then to urolithins that can be absorbed.
 People differ dramatically in the amount and types of urolithins they produce from ellagic acid, which could cause differences in the benefits people get from these foods.